Sunday, 19 January 2025

 France also joined the opposition to fines this week.
 A government paper, seen by Reuters, said Paris did not want to weaken the CO2 targets, but supported a solution to avoid penalties on carmakers next year.

-“The reality we are facing now is not the one we prepared for to begin with,” Agnes Pannier-Runacher, French climate minister, said at a meeting of EU ministers on Tuesday where the paper was discussed.
+“The reality we are facing now is not the one we prepared for to begin with,” Agnes Pannier-Runacher, French climate minister, said at a meeting of EU ministers on Tuesday.

 The EU’s 2025 targets set a CO2 limit that manufacturers must meet on average across the fleet of cars they sell during the year.
 A drop in EV sales could drive up a manufacturer’s average fleet emissions, causing it to miss the CO2 goal.